How to create a quick note in iOS 16

 - Scroll down to the list headed More Controls

-- Find Notes and tap on the green plus icon
+- Find Quick Note and tap on the green plus icon

 - Now in the top list, Included Controls, drag the Notes icon up the list

-Dragging an Included Control vertically up the list rearranges where it will go in the rows and columns of Control Center.
-You can't drag it to the top, Control Center will always have Apple's main controls there, but generally the higher you go, the better.
+Also dragging an Included Control vertically up the list rearranges where it will go in the rows and columns of Control Center.
+You can't drag it to the top, Control Center will always have Apple's main controls there, but generally the higher you go, the quicker it is to find the control.

 How to start a Quick Note from an app